rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > **justification**
 >
-> We want to known roughly what technology stacks are being most often used.
+> We want to know roughly what technology stacks are being most often used.
 >
 > This can be ambiguous and hard to answer.
 For example, if you're building an operating
 > system for a mobile phone, is that embedded, mobile, or something else?